fbpx

 Every season, at the end of the course block, we organise a photo exhibition as a finale to our photography courses.

-The theme the teachers have decided on this season is: encounters
+The theme our photography teachers have decided on this season is: home

 Jury selection